jcreinhold/intensity-normalization/README.md

 Basic Usage
 -----------

+The easiest way to install the package is through the following command:

+    pip install git+git://github.com/jcreinhold/synthnn.git

-Install from the source directory
+To install from the source directory, use

     python setup.py install